GroupCamp/GroupCamp-API/doc-provisioning/core_v1/GET_core_v1_groups.md

   This method returns a JSON structure.
-An array, all elements are of type [SimpleGroup](../types/SimpleGroup.md)
+An array, all items are of type [SimpleGroup](../types/SimpleGroup.md)

 Name   |  Type   |  Description
 -------|---------|-------------
- | [SimpleGroup](../types/SimpleGroup.md) | Each element of the Array
+ | [SimpleGroup](../types/SimpleGroup.md) | Each item of the Array